 Influenza is a highly contagious respiratory disease caused by several genetically similar viruses.
 Unfortunately, its rates of infection increase around the fall and winter months.
 Its symptoms are marked by debilitating fever and a variety of repository ailments.
 Luckily, we have access to the flu vaccine, an effective weapon in the fight against flu.
 But is the flu shot safe for seniors?

 The seasonal flu shot is a safe and effective way to avoid an influenza infection for seniors.
-Every year, seasonal flu hospitalizes millions and kills thousands.
+Even though the 2020 – 2021 flu season was quiet compared to previous seasons, seasonal flu always carries the potential to hospitalize or kill people of any age.
 An estimated 38 million contracted influenza during the 2019-2020 season.

 Are there any side effects?